paralevel/always-next-to-current-new-tab-in-safari/README.md

 <br>

-_In cases where you actually want to open a tab at the end of the tab bar, you can press Cmd-Opt-T or the “+” (New Tab) button in the toolbar_
+_In cases where you actually want to create a new tab at the end of the tab bar, you can press Cmd-Opt-T or the “+” (New Tab) button in the toolbar_

 <br>
 <br>